Close

 Success Rates and Payment Methods

 Tourist visa approval rates exceed 95% for complete applications.
-Payments accepted via bank transfer, certified checks, or money orders.
-Cash payments not accepted at consular offices.
+Payments are accepted via bank transfer, certified checks, or money orders.
+Cash payments are not accepted at consular offices.

 05